rmello4d/TheSustainableDeveloper/README.md

 This book tackles self-sustainability.

-The Sustainable Developer is enhancing his body and mind during the act of coding - that alone - may transform your personal and professional life.
+As result, the Sustainable Developer is enhancing his body and mind during the act of coding.
+That alone may transform your personal and professional life.

 ***